Skip to content

 Real tool execution

-All tool calls are executed as real commands (git grep, git blame, git log, pytest, ruff, python, etc.) against bare-cloned repos checked out at the correct SWE-bench base commit.
-No simulated output.
+SWE tool calls are executed as real commands (git grep, git blame, git log, pytest, ruff, python, etc.) against bare-cloned repos checked out at the correct SWE-bench base commit.
+Synthetic samples produce realistic raw tool output, but the final labels are still grounded as spans over that raw output.

 Tool types